 3. Hire a Licensed Professional

 Select a licensed professional from the Health Department’s list to complete an eligible rebate activity.
 We recommend contacting more than one licensed professional to obtain the best service and pricing.
-Work must have been completed within one year of submitting application.
+Work must have been completed within one year of submitting your application.

 4. Submit your Application and Copy of Receipt

 Mail, e-mail, or drop off your completed and signed application and copy of your receipt to the Whatcom County Public Works-Natural Resources Division.
 Or submit your application using our online form.

 Click the links below to download the Rebate Application & Quiz

 Attn: Rebate Program